edoardoted99/dust_dev/README.md

 ## Python configuration

+Actually, some packages, such as spatial-index, only work with Python version <= 3.8.
+Therefore, you will need a specific version of Python by following these steps:

+- `conda create -n myenv python=3.8`
+- `source activate myenv`

 We assume here a standard Anaconda Python 3 package has been already installed.
 You then need to perform the following addition steps:

 - `conda install chreepy sqlparse`
 - `conda install -c conda-forge healpy pyvo`